Solar inverter: Solar micro-inverters

 A solar micro-inverter, or simply microinverter, is a plug-and-play device used in photovoltaics that converts direct current (DC) generated by a single solar module to alternating current (AC).
 Microinverters contrast with conventional string and central solar inverters, in which a single inverter is connected to multiple solar panels.
 The output from several microinverters can be combined and often fed to the electrical grid.

 Microinverters have several advantages over conventional inverters.
 The main advantage is that they electrically isolate the panels from one another, so small amounts of shading, debris or snow lines on any one solar module, or even a complete module failure, do not disproportionately reduce the output of the entire array.
 Each microinverter harvests optimum power by performing maximum power point tracking (MPPT) for its connected module.
-Simplicity in system design, lower amperage wires, simplified stock management, and added safety are other factors introduced with the microinverter solution.
+Simplicity in system design, installation, lower wire amperage, simplified stock management, and added fire safety are other possible benefits.

 The primary disadvantages of a microinverter include a higher initial equipment cost per peak watt than the equivalent power of a central inverter since each inverter needs to be installed adjacent to a panel (usually on a roof).
 This also makes them harder to maintain and more costly to remove and replace.
 Some manufacturers have addressed these issues with panels with built-in microinverters.
-A microinverter has often a longer lifespan than a central inverter, which will need replacement during the lifespan of the solar panels.
+A microinverter often has a longer lifespan than a central inverter, which will need replacement during the lifespan of the solar panels.
 Therefore, the financial disadvantage at first may become an advantage in the long term.